ProfessionalsKyle J. Kimpler

 - An ad hoc group of term loan lenders in the prearranged chapter 11 case of Covia Holdings Corporation, a leading provider of diversified mineral-based and material solutions for the global energy and industrial markets;

-- An ad hoc group of noteholders in the ongoing chapter 11 cases of Intelsat S.A. and its co-debtor affiliates, operator of the world’s largest and most advanced satellite fleet and connectivity infrastructure;
+- An ad hoc group of noteholders in the chapter 11 cases of Intelsat S.A. and its co-debtor affiliates, operator of the world’s largest and most advanced satellite fleet and connectivity infrastructure;

-- An ad hoc group of first lien secured lenders in the ongoing chapter 11 cases of Frontier Communications Corporation, a leading telecommunications company with approximately $17.5 billion of funded debt obligations;
+- An ad hoc group of first lien secured lenders in the chapter 11 cases of Frontier Communications Corporation, a leading telecommunications company with approximately $17.5 billion of funded debt obligations;

 - The County of Westchester in the chapter 11 case of Standard Amusements, the would-be operator of the Playland amusement park;